a-flyleaf/toyshelf/misc.md

 Flynn's whole-ass story, plus a mini gallery, is in [this shriblet](https://a-flyleaf.github.io/shriblets/2019-05-wiki/); Ren has no equivalent.

-- uhhh I don't feel like reposting all the wiki stuff unless they're gonna get their own pages.
+- uhhh I don't feel like reposting all the wiki stuff unless they're gonna get their own pages
+- although unless I wanna overhaul the tag system they *should* just have a disaster-crew page for ease of linking

 ## "sawface"
 I have no idea what the hell spawned this thing, or the human that sometimes appears with it for that matter, but they sure do exist all right (and have since 2016).
 Any semblance of a character bio is also beyond me, but they Look Cool and That's What Matters™.